cpyang/aptly_dgx/README.md

 ## .aptly.conf
 * On Linux, please copy .aptly.conf to $HOME
-* 'rootDir' should be created on filesystems that support hard links.
+* 'rootDir' should be created on filesystems that supports hard link.
 ``` json
 {
   "rootDir": "/mirror",